 Proxy servers act as negotiators for requests from client software seeking resources from other servers.
 Moreover, a client connects to the proxy server and requests some service the proxy server evaluates the request and then allows or denies it.
 Lastly, most proxy servers act as forwarding proxies and are used to retrieve data on behalf of the clients they serve.

-• Firstly, proxies can be transparent or non-transparent.
-As a result, a transparent proxy does not modify the request or response beyond what is required for proxy authentication and identification; in other words, but, clients need not be aware of the existence of the proxy.
+- Firstly, proxies can be transparent or non-transparent.
+As a result, a transparent proxy does not modify the request or response beyond the requirement for proxy authentication and identification; in other words, but, clients need not be aware of the existence of the proxy.

-• Above all they are usually used for traffic filtering and performance improvement.
+- Above all, they are usually useful for traffic filtering and performance improvement.

-In conclusion, the hardware security concerns with delivering an IT infrastructure for secure software execution.
+In conclusion, hardware security is concerned with delivering an IT infrastructure for secure software execution.
 In general, the role of hardware in protecting assets from malicious software has been described in detail.
-The hardware needs to support security against software attacks.
+For security purposes, the hardware is an important thing to fight against various software attacks.
 This helps to protect all levels of the software stack, from the operating system to application software.
-However, these attacks can be mounted through either functional or side-channel vulnerabilities.
+These attacks mount through either functional or side-channel vulnerabilities.
 In this blog, we discussed various scenarios of attacks on hardware and possible countermeasures.

 You May Also Like To Read: